Issues

 HomeIssues

-One first issue of 2025 is our fifth.
-New year, new edition.
+The first issue of 2025 is our fifth.
 Hurray.
 Our writers shop in border towns, take account of a great poet’s long life, show us a newly single woman holidaying in Abidjan.
 It’s literature again.
 Why?
 Well, because although it has its uses, art’s existence can be its justification.

 Editors’ Note After deciding on the pieces for the second issue of Efiko Magazine, we realised the sheer breadth of themes covered.
 You’ll find one corper’s experience of Nigeria’s National Youth Service Corps, you’ll find a woman advising her former lover’s new lover.
 You’ll find a knowing dissection of sex as enjoyed (and endured) by …